Miser's Dream

 Miser's Dream is a magic routine where the magician produces coins from the air (and often other places) and drops them into a receptacle they are holding, usually a metal bucket.
 It has also been called "Aerial Treasury".
-It was invented in the 19th century and popularized by T. Nelson Downs circa 1895.
+It was invented in the 19th century and popularized by T. Nelson Downs c.
+1895.

-The trick is considered a crowd-pleaser, with an easy to follow plot based on a common desire.
+The trick is considered a crowd-pleaser, with an easy-to-follow plot based on a common desire.
 Its secret method usually involves palming.